 Household borrowing and spending rise with house prices, particularly for leveraged households, but household spending is not consumption.
-We propose an alternative borrow-to-invest channel by which house price gains affect household spending on residential investment.
-We show that rational, leveraged households have an incentive to make additional residential investments when house prices rise.
-Our empirical application compares responses in different kinds of spending across more and less leveraged households.
-We find strong evidence of the borrow-to-invest channel in UK data.
+We propose an alternative borrow-to-invest motive by which house price gains affect household spending on residential investment: rational, leveraged households have an incentive to make additional residential investments when house prices rise.
+We test this motive by comparing responses in different categories of spending across more and less leveraged households.
+We find strong evidence of the borrow-to-invest motive in UK data.
 Credit constraints matter through reducing access to leveraged returns and so reducing lifetime resources, rather than through consumption smoothing.